Skip to main content

 After the file is uploaded to the Portal, it's visible in the web interface while the analysis is pending.

-When the analysis is complete, the command output displays the direct link to the analysis report as Report URL.
+When the analysis is complete, the command output displays the direct link to the SAFE report on the Portal as Report URL.

 The container then exits automatically.
-You can access the analysis report and continue to work with the package version you just uploaded in the Portal web interface.
+You can access the SAFE report and continue to work with the package version you just uploaded in the Portal web interface.

-To confirm that your analysis reports were successfully downloaded, access the reports destination directory you specified in the previous step, and check if analysis reports in all requested formats are present.
+To confirm that your other analysis reports were successfully downloaded, access the reports destination directory you specified in the previous step, and check if the reports in all requested formats are present.

 Examplesโ€‹